 There is no one right way to create a Nature Journal.
 Some people draw only pictures.
 Some record data, such as temperature or bird counts.
 I prefer to draw pictures and write brief comments or narrate the scene.
 Find the fit that is right for you and your children and have fun!
 Take journals on vacation, or a day trip to record observations, thoughts, directions, favorite trails or activities, draw pictures, store photos, and mementos,

 Your nature journals will become the vessel for preserving memories of family time outdoors – the opportunities are endless!
 Journals create opportunities for everyone to deepen their relationship with the natural world.

-Creating Nature Detectives Discovery Journals is always our first project during the first of our 8-week theme-based sessions.
+Creating Nature Detectives Discovery Journals is always our first project during the first of our weekly sessions.
 As we explore the outdoor world, students write, draw and record measurements and evidence in their journals.
 Kindergarten students draw pictures and write fewer words.
 Third graders create a detailed story around their pictures and experience.

 This photo shows the drawing of a Nature Detective describing what she sees at her feet, her knees, and over her head at school.